langurmonkey/gaiasky-web/content/resources/datasets/index.md

 +++

 This page lists the last version for each dataset in Gaia Sky.
 You can download each dataset directly from within Gaia Sky using the dataset manager (**recommended!**), or by following the 'Dataset files' link in each dataset.
- In order to install a package manually, just download it and extract its contents in your Gaia Sky data folder (defaults to `$HOME/.local/share/gaiasky/data/` in Linux, and `$HOME/.gaiasky/data` in Windows and macOS).
+ In order to install any of the packages manually, just download it and extract the contents it in your data folder (defaults to `$HOME/.local/share/gaiasky/data/` in Linux, and `$HOME/.gaiasky/data` in Windows and macOS).

 Click on the dataset title to reveal more information.
 <br/><br/>